1974-75

 Episode Guide

-("To Tell the Truth" version two, season six)
+(To Tell the Truth version two, season six)

 Panel: Bill Cullen, Peggy Cass, Gene Rayburn, Kitty Carlisle